brotSchimmelt/websec/README.md

 2. Login with the default admin user:
 - **user** ```administrator```
 - **password** ```dpbCpfcAqVHY3gYf```
-3. Change the default password!
+3. Change the default password after the first login!
-4. Choose the settings either in the admin area of the WebSec shop or edit them directly in the ```config/settings.json``` file. *(The difficulty of the challenges must be set before the first student login.
-Otherwise every student has to reset their challenges in the menu manually in order to load the new challenge settings.)*
+4. Choose the settings either in the admin area of the WebSec shop or edit them directly in the ```config/settings.json``` file. *(The difficulty of the challenges must be set before the first student logs in.
+Otherwise, every student has to reset their challenges in the menu manually in order to load the new challenge settings.)*

 ## Project Structure
+This is an overview over the files and directories directly related to the WebSec Shop.
+The structure is based on the [Standard PHP Package Skeleton](https://github.com/php-pds/skeleton).

+The figure below shows the structure of the main directory **www/** and the purpose and contents of each subdirectory.
 ```
 www/
 ├── bin/
 │   └── command line tools
 ├── config/
 │   └── php configuration files
-│   └── shop settings JSON file
+│   └── global shop settings JSON file
 ├── data/
 │   └── sqlite databases for every user
 ├── docs/
 │   └── short documentation for the project
 ├── public/
 │   └── admin/
-│   │   └── pages for the admin area
+│   │   └── pages for the admin area and global settings
 │   └── assets/
 │   │   └── CSS, JavaScript and images
 │   └── shop/
 │   │   └── pages for the challenges
 │   └── user/
-│       └── pages for the user area
+│       └── pages for user settings
 ├── src/
 │   └── includes/
 │   │   └── include files
-│   └── php functions
+│   └── php libraries
 ├── tests/
-│   └── php unit tests
+│   └── php unit tests (PHPUnit)
 └── vendor
     └── dependencies (for PHPUnit)
 ```